voxpupuli/puppet-k8s/REFERENCE.md

 ### <a name="K8s--Native_packaging"></a>`K8s::Native_packaging`

-a type to describe native_packaging
+@summary a type to describe native_packaging

 Alias of `Enum['package', 'tarball', 'loose', 'hyperkube', 'manual']`

 ### <a name="K8s--Node_auth"></a>`K8s::Node_auth`

-a type to describe the node auth
+@summary a type to describe the node auth

 Alias of `Enum['cert', 'token', 'bootstrap']`